itsschwer/schwer-scripts/README.md

 * It is expected that developers will extend the `Item` class in order for items to be usable in a game (e.g. consumables).
 * The contents of the provided Demo folder is intended only for developers to familiarise themselves with the system.
     * Developers should implement their own system for displaying inventory to the UI, items that can be placed in the world, etc.
-* As inventory assets are Scriptable Objects, there must be a reference to each inventory asset at all times during runtime in order for their values to persist, or Unity will unload them the next time it unloads unused resources.
+* As `Inventory` assets are Scriptable Objects, there must be a reference to each `Inventory` asset at all times during runtime in order for their values to persist, or Unity will unload them the next time it unloads unused resources.
 ## Getting started
 Download this repository and add the `SchwerScripts` folder to your Unity project.
 Familiarise yourself with the system by dragging the prefab `Inventory` (`SchwerScripts/ItemSystem/Demo/UI/Prefabs/Inventory`) into a new Scene and following along with this section.